akgnah/fanfou-py/README_en.rst

 Using https:
 """"""""""""

-In the lastest edition, you can using https like that:
+In the lastest edition, you can using https like this below:

 .. code-block:: python

    >>> consumer = {'key': 'your key', 'secret': 'your secret'}
-   >>> client = fanfou.XAuth(consumer, 'username', 'password', fake_https=True)
+   >>> client = fanfou.XAuth(consumer, 'username', 'password', https=True, hooks={'base_string': lambda s: s.replace('https', 'http'})

-The fake_https is available in all authorize ways.
+The hooks parameter is available in all authorize ways.

 Step 2: Access API